 — You may additionally upload other materials, such as a diversity statement; foreign or second-language teaching materials; course evaluations; syllabi; or examples of your prior work with technology (e.g., website link(s); link to an electronic portfolio, etc. You will see in the online form that you can “Add another” after you upload an additional (supplemental) material.
 You can also preview or delete files you have uploaded as you prepare your application.

 (6) Transcripts: You can upload unofficial copies of your transcripts for the SLS Admissions Committee to review.
 Admission is a two-step process: SLS must first admit you, and then MSU and the MSU Graduate School must admit you based on the SLS Program’s recommendation.
 If you are admitted to the SLS Program, then you must request Official Transcripts from places where you got a higher education degree before MSU/The Graduate School will act on the SLS Program’s recommendation to admit you to the SLS Program & thus to the University and Graduate School.
-Because MSU has a decentralized graduate admissions process (this two-step process), the SLS Admissions Committee will ask you to have these institutions send the official transcripts directly to Mr. Ben Lampe if you are admitted to the SLS Program (address below; but note U.S.-institution-generated e-transcripts now are to go to admis@msu.edu; don’t worry if you already sent e-transcripts to Ben, he will get it and upload it for you, but if you have not sent yet, send e-transcripts directly to admis@msu.edu).
+Because MSU has a two-step transcript review process, the SLS Admissions Committee will ask you to have these institutions send the official transcripts directly to the MSU Office of Admissions if you are admitted to the SLS Program.
+(MSU Office of Admissions address for sending in official paper transcripts is below; but note U.S.-institution-generated e-transcripts are to go to admis@msu.edu.)
+If your home country is at war, or if your university is unable to send transcripts due to humanitarian crises, please contact the SLS Director to ask the Head of MSU’s International Transcript Review Office if the Office is currently taking e-transcripts or scans of transcripts from your country–such temporary allowances can happen, but the Director would need to ask the Head of the Transcript Review Office about your particular case.
 If your transcript is from China, you must submit transcript verification if you are admitted, as described below.

 Additional Transcript-Submission Step for Applicants from China: MSU requires an additional step to verify transcripts for applications for admission from students from China.
 If you are from China, enrollment in the SLS Program will depend upon a verification report of your university academic records with the China Academic Degree and Graduate Education Development Center (CDGDC) and a transcript verification report from the China Higher Education Student Information and Career Center (CHESICC) no later than the middle of the first term of enrollment.
 If you are admitted, then we encourage you to collect these materials and have them sent to Michigan State University Office of Admissions well before you arrive in the East Lansing area.